34anjani/FSQDE-Image-Encryption/README.md

         - mysql -u root -p < setup_db.sql >
     4. Run the application
         - python app.py
-    5. Open http://127.0.0.1:5000 in your browser

-        – Upload and encrypt an image
-        - /decrypt – Decrypt using encrypted image + key file
-        - /records – View all encryption history from database

     5. Open http://127.0.0.1:5000 in your browser.
        -  Upload and encrypt an image
        - `/decrypt` – Decrypt using encrypted image + key file